AxraMj/ZonelySpaceWebsite/replit.md

   - Ensured all pages return 200 OK status and are publicly accessible
   - Optimized for mobile-first indexing with responsive design
   - Added proper caching headers for static assets and XML files
+- August 31, 2025: Transformed into comprehensive mindfulness resource hub
+  - Created About Mindful Breathing page with 600+ word article explaining 4-4-4-4 method
+  - Added Benefits of Daily Practice page covering stress reduction and mental health benefits
+  - Created How to Practice Anywhere page with tips for beginners and mobile-friendly suggestions
+  - Added blog section with 10+ mindfulness articles (500+ words each)
+  - Updated navigation to include all new sections and enhanced mobile responsiveness
+  - Enhanced existing Privacy Policy with Google AdSense compliance and opt-out instructions
+  - Added comprehensive Terms of Service page for legitimacy and trust
+  - Updated SEO metadata and sitemap for all new pages
+  - Enhanced Contact page with FAQ section and detailed support information
+  - Created multi-page resource hub structure for better AdSense approval odds
 ```

 ## User Preferences